On generalized max-linear models and their statistical interpolation: Reconstruction of SGPP

 \subsection{The Mean Squared Error of the Discretized Version}

 The aim of this section is the calculation of the mean squared error of the predictor $\hat V_t$ of $V_t$.
-We obtain again some kind of pointwise convergence in mean square of a sequence of discretized versions with increasing fineness to the initial SGPP.
+We obtain again some kind of pointwise convergence in mean square of a sequence of discretized versions with decreasing diameter to the initial SGPP.
 Nevertheless, there is a difference to the considerations in the previous section.
 In contrast to the case of max-stable distributions, we typically only know the distribution of a GPD rv in the upper tail.
 Note that the function $W(\bm x):=1-\norm{\bm x}_D$, $\bm x\leq 0$, $\norm{\bm x}_D\leq 1$, does not define a multivariate df in general, see cf. \citet{fahure10}.
 This fact forces us to consider \emph{conditional expectations} in this section.

 In the bivariate case, however, $W$ defines a df, and we can assume that a GPD has this representation on the whole domain.
 The next Lemma is on some conditional moments of bivariate standard GPD rv in general.
+It can be shown by elementary computations similar to those in the proof of Lemma \ref{lem:covariance_bivariate_smrv}.

 \begin{lemma} Let $(U,V)$ be a standard GPD rv, i.\,e. there exists some $D$-norm $\norm\cdot_D$ such that $P(U\leq u,V\leq v)=1-\norm{(u,v)}_D$, $u,v\leq 0$, $\norm{(u,v)}_D\leq 1$.
 Then we have for all such $u,v$ \begin{enumerate}[(i)] \item